BrainStormYourWayIn/sierra/README.md

 Web framework for Python 3 - Fully integrated with HTML5 and CSS

-**NOTE**: This project is currently under development.
+**NOTE**: This project is currently under heavy development.
 Please watch/star this repository for further updates on development.

+The first stable release will come out after `pip install sierra` is enabled.
 ________________________________

 ## Installation